Nick0915/snake_rs/README.md

 ## Install

 Make sure cargo is installed on your computer.
-Clone this repository and run `cargo run` to play.
+Clone this repository, cd into it, and run `cargo run` to play.

 ## Controls